pyrocko/grond/docs/source/method/index.rst

 ﻿Method
 ======

-TODO: (general) this section should be as self-contained as possible, describe the method in general - give references to other sections how things are implemented in Grond.
+TODO: REVIEW: This section should be as self-contained as possible, describe the method in general - give references to other sections how things are implemented in Grond.

-The very core of any optimisation is the evaluation of a misfit value between observed :math:`{\bf d}_{obs}` and predicted data :math:`{\bf d}_{synth}`, This is most often based on the difference  :math:`{\bf d}_{obs} - {\bf d}_{synth}`, but can also be any other comparison, like a correlation measure for example.
+The very core of any optimisation is the evaluation of a misfit value between observed :math:`{\bf d}_{obs}` and predicted data :math:`{\bf d}_{synth}`.
+This is most often based on the difference  :math:`{\bf d}_{obs} - {\bf d}_{synth}`, but can also be any other comparison, like a correlation measure for example.

+`Observed data` here means post-processed data and not the `raw` measurements.
+E.g. full waveforms are usually tapered to the defined phases, restituted and filtered. `Synthetic waveforms` are the forward- modelled waveforms that are tapered and filtered in the same way as the observed waveforms.
+Find details on the post-processing in the `targets`_ section.
+The `targets` are derived from data defined in the `dataset`_.

-This sheet describes the method on:
+This sheet describes the method of Grond on:

-1. what exactly are the observed :math:`{\bf d}_{obs}` and the synthetic data :math:`{\bf d}_{synth}`
-2. how does Grond handle the differences between :math:`{\bf d}_{obs}` and :math:`{\bf d}_{synth}`
+1. how Grond implements the differences between :math:`{\bf d}_{obs}` and :math:`{\bf d}_{synth}`
-   with respect to defining the objective functions through misfits and data weighting,
+   with respect to the definition of objective functions and data weighting,
-3. how the optimisation is set up to search the model space to find the optimum models and
+2. how the optimisation is set up to search the model space to find the optimum models and
-4. which methods are used to estimate model uncertainties.
+3. which methods are used to estimate model uncertainties.

-TODO: move the following into objective function design section?

-`Observed data` here means full waveforms that are tapered to the defined phases, restituted and filtered. `Synthetic waveforms` are the forward- modelled waveforms that are tapered and filtered in the same way as the observed waveforms.

-**Tapering**:
-    Tapering is done on the waveform targets and means that parts of the recorded waveforms are cut out.
-Here the taper applies to specific seismic phases in both the raw synthetic waveforms calculated :math:`{\bf d}_{raw, synth}` and
-    the recorded, restituted waveforms.
-Only these parts are then used in the misfit calculation.
-    The taper window duration is configured with the waveform `targets`_ as well as the time.

-    The tapering is source-model dependent, since the tapering time is given with respect to the theoretic phase arrival time.
-This arrival time depends on the source location, which is often part of the optimisation itself and therefore may change continuously.
-Therefore, restitution, tapering and filtering are done for each misfit calculation anew.
-    Grond uses the pyrocko `CosTaper`_ taper, which is a taper-function with Cosine-shaped fade-outs.
-The `fade-out` time can be configured or it is calculated as the inverse of the minimum frequency of the chosen bandpass filter.

-**Filtering**:
-    Filtering to the desired frequency band is part of the restitution.
-Minimum and maximum frequencies are configured.

-    TODO Explain the ffactor: filter factor fmin/ffactor  fmax ffactor

-From the difference :math:`{\bf d}_{obs} - {\bf d}_{synth}` or any other
-quantitative comparison (e.g. correlation) the `misfit` is defined based on a certain L-norm and by the use of certain data weights.
-Then there are the objective functions defined in Grond that determine the ...

 Forward modelling with pre-calculated Green's functions